tisem-digital-marketing/2021-smwa/docs/index.md

 Welcome to the course website for **Social Media and Web Analytics** at TiSEM in **2021**.

+This course introduces introduces students to recent developments in the online marketing landscape - with an emphasis on social media applications.

+There are two overarching objectives:

+1. Learning/delivering marketing insights from state of the art research in social media marketing,
+2. Improving analytics & coding skills.

+*We want you to develop the knowledge and skills that we would want you to have if we were hiring you to work in a social media analytics team.*

+!!! bug "Site Under Development"

+    We are currently developing this site in the lead up to the 2021 start date in April.

+    **Please check back in closer to April 15, 2021 to find the most up to date information.**

 ## Important Information

 :fontawesome-solid-exclamation-circle: [Course Syllabus](assets/syllabus.pdf)